awgn/cgrep/README.md

                                #1... e.g. "#f:#n #0 #1"
        --json                  Format output as json object
        --xml                   Format output as xml document
+       --editor                Run the editor specified by EDITOR var., passing the files that match
-       --vim                   Invoke vim program by passing the files that match
+       --vim                   Run vim the editor passing the files that match

 Concurrency: